 - Announcements regarding weather & other important tournament information will be communicated to team captains & co-captains via text messages, phone calls, emails and/or posting on the Wild West home page on www.wildwestkingfishtournament.com

 - Tournament Officials will operate on Channel 68 for check out, check in and any communications that needs to be directed from or to teams while they are participating in each event.

-- Only one kingfish per tournament can be weighed in for the main tournament.
+- Only one kingfish can be weighed in for the main tournament.

-- The heaviest fish weighed in during the tournament wins the 1st Place award for that tournament
+- The heaviest kingfish weighed in during the tournament wins the 1st Place award for that tournament

 - Teams may weigh in separate kingfish for the Closest to 22lbs Calcutta if entered.